slorado

 Basecalling on NVIDIA GPUs

-We have some compiled binaries which should work On Linux if you have GLIBC >= 2.17 (invoke ldd --version to check).
-We have tested them only on systems in Note 1.
+We have some compiled binaries which should work On Linux if you have at least the minimum GLIBC listed below.
+Invoke ldd --version to check your GLIB version.
+You should also have the GPU driver installed.
+Also, note that we have done testing on limited number of GPU systems listed below.
 If you encounter a problem feel free to open an issue.

 Getting Started

-wget "https://github.com/BonsonW/slorado/releases/download/$VERSION/slorado-$VERSION-x86_64-cuda-linux-binaries.tar.gz"
+wget "https://cdn.bioinf.science/slorado/slorado-$VERSION-x86_64-cuda-linux-binaries.tar.xz"

-tar xvf slorado-$VERSION-x86_64-cuda-linux-binaries.tar.gz
+tar xvf slorado-$VERSION-x86_64-cuda-linux-binaries.tar.xz

 cd slorado-$VERSION